 - It feeds a crowd, but if you don’t have a crowd to feed you can always freeze the leftovers, it’ll keep for up to 3 months.

-I like to make these Udi’s French Baguettes to go along with my Chili.
+I like to make these Schar gluten free Baguettes (affiliate link) to go along with my Chili.
 This is seriously the best Gluten Free Baguette I’ve ever had and it’s great for dipping in this Chili!

 If you try this, let me know what you think by leaving a comment below!
 It’s super helpful to me and other readers!